TallKite/linnstrument-firmware/README.md

 Suggestions for exploring:
 The first few edos are pretty strange.
 Try starting with 15, 17, 19 or 22.
 Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo.
-The rainbow colors can be overwhelming.
+The full rainbow scale can be overwhelming.
 Try setting the played mode to BLNK.
 Once you know an edo well, you'll probably want to switch to the fretboard dots display.

 To create JI or rank-2 scales with N notes, set the edo to N. (Eventually: also turn on raw midi mode.)